top of page

 After singing, Niancha rode forward, crossed the Yellow River, and charged directly toward the Hor camp.

-Chaotong recognized his son and quickly responded, “Great White Tent King!
-That rider on the white horse is my eldest son, Niancha, one of the six sons of Chaotong, the commander of Mayu.
-That horse is the mighty steed ‘Snow Mountain Surge.’
-In terms of courage, he is no different from Jiacha, and in terms of skill, they are equally matched.
+Chao Tong recognized his son and quickly responded, “Great White Tent King!
+That rider on the white horse is my eldest son, Niancha, one of the six sons of Chao Tong, the commander of Ma region.
+That horse is the mighty steed ‘Snow Mountain Soar.’
+In terms of courage, he is no different from Gyatsa, and in terms of skill, they are equally matched.
 If he charges into the Hor camp, he will not bring any good, especially for you or me.
 If we need to escape, we’d better find somewhere to run or hide quickly!”

-Chaotong’s pleading, fox-like words spilled out of his mouth, causing panic among the Hor soldiers.
-The camp became chaotic, and Dochin said, “This rider on the white horse must not be allowed to enter the camp.
+Chao Tong’s pleading, fox-like words spilled out of his mouth, causing panic among the Hor soldiers.
+The camp became chaotic, and Duoqin said, “This rider on the white horse must not be allowed to enter the camp.
 We should intercept him halfway by sending a fierce Sinba warrior along with a thousand soldiers to surround and attack him.”

 Sinba warrior Gongjie, mounted on a white warhorse with a helmet adorned with a white plume resembling clouds, led a thousand soldiers from the Chabao and Chaxiao tribes.
 The ground cracked under the pounding hooves, stones flew in all directions, and gusts of wind sent dust swirling.
 The soldiers surged forward in waves.